3. Introduction to Large Language Models#

 \(e_6\)

-If we wanted to create a model to predict the next word, we could directly just use an MLP+softmax with input one of the embedding vectors like the above and output a probability distribution over the vocabulary.
+If we wanted to create a model to predict the next word, we could directly just use an MLP+softmax (see bellow for more details about softmax) with input one of the embedding vectors like the above and output a probability distribution over the vocabulary.

 \[\begin{split} \begin{array}{c} \text{Input Tokens} \quad [B, L] \\ \downarrow \\ \boxed{ \begin{array}{c} \text{Embedding Layer} \end{array} } \\ \downarrow \\ \text{Token Embeddings} \quad [B, L, d_{\text{model}}] \\ \downarrow \\ \boxed{ \begin{array}{c} \text{MLP (Feed-Forward Network)} \end{array} } \\ \downarrow \\ \text{MLP Output} \quad [B, L, |V|] \\ \downarrow \\ \boxed{ \begin{array}{c} \text{Softmax (next token probabilities)} \end{array} } \\ \downarrow \\ \text{Output Probabilities} \quad [B, L, |V|] \end{array} \end{split}\]

-However, currently each embedding \(e_i\) contains information only for the particular word it embeds, regardless of the rests of the sequence.
+However, currently each embedding \(e_i\) contains information only for the particular word it embeds, regardless of the rest of the sequence.
 So for example given \(e_5\) the model would just predict the most probable word after a “the”, which is certainly not “mat”.
 Instead, with a self-attention layer \(e_5\) will be transformed into \(e_5' = f(e_1, e_2, e_3, e_4, e_5)\), now containing the context.
+Here \(f()\) represents the self-attention transformation that produces the contextualized embedding, which we will describe in details in the next part.

 Bellow we will describe how self-attention is computed.